global-ls/global-ls.github.io/_pages/activities/activities.md

 Maribel Fierro (CCHS-CSIC Madrid): “Iberian humanities and the historical experience of religious pluralism”

 Matthew Rampley (Masaryk University): “Naturalistic Theories in the Humanities: Past and Present”
+### Paper Submissions

+Abstracts of single papers (30 minutes including discussion) should contain the name of the speaker, full contact address (including email address), the title and a summary of the paper of maximally 250 words.
+For more information about submitting abstracts, see the [submission page](http://www.historyofhumanities.org/how-to-submit-your-papers-and-panel-proposals-to-the-making-of-humanities-vii/).

+Deadline for abstracts: **1 May 2021**

+Notification of acceptance: June 2021
+### Panel Submissions

+Panels last 1.5 to 2 hours and can consist of 3-4 papers and possibly a commentary on a coherent theme including discussion.
+Panel proposals should contain respectively the name of the chair, the names of the speakers and commentator, full contact addresses (including email addresses), the title of the panel, a short (150 words) description of the panel’s content and for each paper an abstract of maximally 250 words.
+For more information about submitting panels, see the [submission page](http://www.historyofhumanities.org/how-to-submit-your-papers-and-panel-proposals-to-the-making-of-humanities-vii/).

+Deadline for panel proposals: **1 May 2021**

+Notification of acceptance: June 2021
+### Conference fee

+The exact conference fee will be determined in spring 2020 and will be ca. €100 for regular participants and ca. €80 for PhD students.
+The fee includes access to all sessions, access to the welcoming reception, simple lunches, and tea and/or coffee during the breaks.

 ### Organization

 Local Organizing Committee: Daniele Cozzoli (UPF), Linda Gale Jones (UPF), Tomas Macsotay (UPF) and Neus Rotger (UOC)

 Program Committee: [International Board of the Society](http://www.historyofhumanities.org/about-the-society/)

+This call is originally published on the site of [The Society for the History of the Humanities](http://www.historyofhumanities.org/2019/12/13/call-for-papers-and-panels-the-making-of-the-humanities-ix/).

 ## IV Global Literary Studies International Seminar: *The Global Novel*
 ### *La World Literature, entre textualidad y mundialidad*